 - Future medical care

-- Lost wages: If you were working at the time of your accident, you will probably need to miss a lot of work.
+- Lost wages: If you were working during your accident, you would probably need to miss a lot of work.
 You will likely need to provide previous pay stubs and other documentation from your employer to demonstrate lost wages in your claim.

-- Loss of earning capacity: If you end up not being able to work in the same capacity as before because of your accident injuries, you may also be able to collect “loss of earning capacity” damages.
+- Loss of earning capacity: If you cannot work in the same capacity as before because of your accident injuries, you may also be able to collect “loss of earning capacity” damages.

-- Property damage: If your vehicle was totaled or requires any repairs from the accident, you can include property damages in your claim.
-Property damage also includes other personal property that was damaged in the accident, such as jewelry or electronics.
+- Property damage: If your vehicle was totaled or required any repairs from the accident, you could include property damages in your claim.
+Property damage includes other personal property damaged in the accident, such as jewelry or electronics.

-- Transportation: Besides the cost of medical care, you can also collect compensation for the cost of travel to and from appointments.
+- Transportation: Besides the cost of medical care, you can also collect compensation for travel to and from appointments.

-- Legal fees: If you work with an experienced truck accident lawyer, you will not have any lawyer fees unless we win you money—and you won’t pay until after your case is closed.
-That being said, you can usually claim any legal fees as damages in your claim.
+- Legal fees: If you work with an experienced commercial vehicle accident lawyer, you will not have any lawyer fees unless we win you money, and you won’t pay until after your case is closed.
+That being said, you can usually claim any legal fees as damages in your case.

 Non-Economic Damages

-Since non-economic damages are very hard to calculate, you will need the help of a lawyer to determine how much yours are worth.
+Since non-economic damages are very hard to calculate, you will need the help of a lawyer to determine how much you are worth.

 Punitive Damages